zac-vh/zac-vh.github.io/_pages/about.md

 <div style="margin-top: 1.6em;"></div>

-Within this broad landscape, I’m drawn to the phase-space representation as a way to explore how quantum information and nonclassical phenomena manifest in continuous-variable systems.
+Across this broad landscape, I’m drawn to the phase-space representation as a way to explore how quantum information and nonclassical phenomena manifest in continuous-variable systems.
 My research mainly develops along three interconnected directions:

 <div style="margin-top: 1.6em;"></div>